-- Complete a Preliminary Concept Evaluation Form.
+- Complete a Free Monolithic Dome School Evaluation.
 This will give you a very preliminary budget.

 - Next, order a feasibility study.
 This step is not the norm, but beneficial to dome construction and schools in general.
 It provides a road map.
 Budgets will be established.
 Schedule of events will be set up.
 A preliminary floor plan will be provided as well as perspective of what the school will look like.
 Do not under-estimate the importance of this step!
 Some who have tried to skip this step have had serious consequences.

 - When the feasibility study is complete and the resolve is to continue, select an architect and a construction method (i.e. general contractor, construction management, or design/build.)
 Our recommendation is design/build (see excerpts from Wikipedia on Design/Build.